MixPath: A Unified Approach for One-shot Neural Architecture Search: Ablation Study and Discussions

 Apart from the ablation studies on NAS-Bench-101 \cite{ying2019bench}, we make a component analysis of our pipeline in $S_1$.
-We fix the search algorithm to focus on the supernet training with and without SBN.
+We focus on the supernet training with and without SBN by fixing the second-stage searching algorithm.
 Each pipeline is run three times on different random seeds.
 Our goal is to find the best models under 500M FLOPS.
-As a result, with SBN enabled, the best model found obtains 97.35\% top-1 accuracy, higher than the best 97.12\% when SBN is disabled.
-This confirms that the improvement mainly comes from our novel training mechanism.
+As a result, with SBN enabled, we obtain 97.44\% top-1 accuracy, higher than the best 97.12\% when SBN is disabled.
+This confirms that it mainly benefits from our novel training mechanism.